dscaramellino/angularJS-course-projects/course-notes/July29.md

 What goes in your Custom Services (aka the Model):

-- business logic
+- Business logic
-- server communication
+- Server communication
-- shared state - things that need access across controllers
+- Shared state - things that need access across controllers
-- caching
+- Caching
-- factories
+- Factories
-- third-party javascript libraries
+- Third-party javascript libraries

 ### File organization

-- one file for your controller
+- One file for your controller
-- one file for your services
+- One file for your services
-- one file for your view
+- One file for your view

 Two approaches to making files talk

-1. create another module and make it a dependency
+1. Create another module and make it a dependency
-1. give the secondary module the same name as the primary module; don't include array as second argument when defining secondary module
+1. Give the secondary module the same name as the primary module; don't include array as second argument when defining secondary module

 **Approach 1:**
 in File A: `var myApp = angular.module('Primary Module', ['Secondary Module']);`